gmolveau/starred/README.md

 - [gotop](https://github.com/cjbassi/gotop) - A terminal based graphical activity monitor inspired by gtop and vtop
 - [raven](https://github.com/0x09AL/raven) - raven is a Linkedin information gathering tool that  can be used by pentesters to gather information about an organization employees using Linkedin.
 - [sqler](https://github.com/alash3al/sqler) - write APIs using direct SQL queries with no hassle, let's rethink about SQL
-- [protobuf](https://github.com/gogo/protobuf) - Protocol Buffers for Go with Gadgets
+- [protobuf](https://github.com/gogo/protobuf) - [Looking for new ownership] Protocol Buffers for Go with Gadgets
 - [merlin](https://github.com/Ne0nd0g/merlin) - Merlin is a cross-platform post-exploitation HTTP/2 Command & Control  server and agent written in golang.
 - [AdGuardDNS](https://github.com/AdguardTeam/AdGuardDNS) - Public DNS resolver that protects you from ad trackers
 - [netcap](https://github.com/dreadl0ck/netcap) - A framework for secure and scalable network traffic analysis - https://netcap.io